jstrachan/webbytest/ReadMe.md

     }

-this should generate the *target/tests.html* file which you can then browse in a browser.
+Now this should generate the *target/tests.html* file whenever you run the tests.

+If you use the continuous testing feature in sbt, your html file will refresh each time you edit source code...

+    sbt
+    ~ test-quick

 Example project